 “Yes,” said Hemi.
 “Western Federated Socialists on the east side of it, Consolidated States of the Archipelago Islands on the west side of it.”
 He looked at the date printed in the corner of the chart.
 “At least as of the printing of this chart, eight months ago.”

-“We need to head towards Stilt City.
+“We need to head toward Stilt City.
 But I think we should take a slightly less than direct course.”
 Percy drew an arcing route on the chart with the tip of her finger.
 She indicated a point on the arc.
 “I asked Shakes to rendezvous with us here.
 I hired him to help us out on this run.”

 “Good.
 And yes, further into the Consolidated States waters will be better.
 They are far less likely to bother us, and we can travel for a few days while remaining in their waters.
-But…” He took another chart from the stack of rolled charts and unrolled it in front of Percy.
+But . . .”
+He took another chart from the stack of rolled charts and unrolled it in front of Percy.
 “To get to Stilt City, we eventually have to head through these waters in the south.
 A highly contested area.
 At least three—up to five—Authorities all claiming parts of it.”

 “Well, we’ll just have to be fucking careful when we move through there.
 We’ll be disciplined about running on the surface only at night, and max out our underwater time during the day.”

-“…In addition to the regular trouble we might encounter with Authorities, there is also that sub with the ram.
+“. . .
+In addition to the regular trouble we might encounter with Authorities, there is also that sub with the ram.
 My guess is they are the ones who fired on the depot patrol sub.
 It is possible they followed us there.”

 “This isn’t a rush job, Hemi.
 We have the time to take it slow and do the stealth thing right.
 Let’s just be careful, be silent, and not be found.
 We’ll deliver the cargo, collect our money, and by that time we’ll be a few territories away—an entirely different part of the world—from wherever that sub with the ram came from.
 I’ll bet we never see that ugly fuckin’ boat again.”

 “I hope you are right.”
 Hemi paused, running through his mental checklist of all the things that kept the boat going.
-“Another thing I wanted to bring up with you is that while we were adjusting the trim it looked like the boat is a little by the bow.”
+“Another thing I wanted to bring up with you is that while we were adjusting the trim, it looked like the boat is a little by the bow.”

-“Hardly surprising, we never seem to be able to load cargo in a way that doesn’t throw off the fucking balance.”
+“Hardly surprising; we never seem to be able to load cargo in a way that doesn’t throw off the fucking balance.”

 “True.
 I would like to bring some of the crew down to the cargo hold and shift cargo back towards the middle of the boat.
 See if we can get it stowed so it trims more evenly.”